bmabsout/Thesis/src/chapters/04_fulfillment_priority_logic.typ

 Our results on several benchmark environments demonstrate significant improvements in sample efficiency compared to baseline and state-of-the-art methods.

-*LunarLanderContinuous-v2*: BPG reaches 200 rewards in 20,000 timesteps—84% faster than DDPG (128,000) and 44% faster than the state-of-the-art CrossQ (36,000).
+*LunarLanderContinuous-v2*: BPG reaches 200 rewards in 20,000 timesteps—6.4× speedup compared to DDPG (128,000) and 1.8× speedup compared to the state-of-the-art CrossQ (36,000).

-*Hopper-v4*: BPG requires only 27,400 timesteps to reach the 2000 reward threshold, compared to 66,600 for CrossQ (59% reduction) and 154,400 for DDPG (82% reduction).
+*Hopper-v4*: BPG requires only 27,400 timesteps to reach the 2000 reward threshold, compared to 66,600 for CrossQ (2.4× speedup) and 154,400 for DDPG (5.6× speedup).

-*Pendulum-v1* and *Reacher-v4*: BPG similarly outperforms other algorithms, with improvements of 51% over CrossQ in Pendulum-v1 and outperforms all algorithms in Reacher-v4.
+*Pendulum-v1* and *Reacher-v4*: BPG similarly outperforms other algorithms, with 2× speedup over CrossQ in Pendulum-v1 and outperforms all algorithms in Reacher-v4.

 #figure(
   image("/figures/violin_plots_timesteps.svg", width: 100%),